-Students who receive veteran's benefits are responsible for any books they charge to their account as well as any charges that are not covered by VA benefits and/or Yellow Ribbon.
-For more on veteran benefits and financial aid, visit the Veteran & Military Student website (https://dunwoody.edu/campus-life/campus-services/veteran-military/).
+Students who receive veterans benefits are responsible for any materials or textbooks they charge to their account as well as any charges that are not covered by VA benefits and/or Yellow Ribbon.
+For more information regarding veteran benefits and financial aid, visit the Veteran & Military Student website (https://dunwoody.edu/campus-life/campus-services/veteran-military/).